Nicolas Bouliane

 Big problems, big solutions

-But while you are focused on big solutions, you tend to neglect the small stuff that could bring a lot of value
+But when people focus on big solutions, they tend to neglect the small stuff that brings disproportionate value.

-For example, you can spend billions building an airport, but still neglect the signage, and forget fountains and power outlets.
-These are details that people notice and remember.
+For example, you can spend billions building an airport, but neglect the signage and forget to install water fountains and power outlets.
+These are the details that people notice and remember.

 Second, it’s not glamorous.
 My proposition is to do something boring and obvious, but to do it really well?